stevenelleman/tandem/docs/spec.md

 Sourcegraph has three ideals: *persistence*, *user ownership*, and *version control.*

+### Persistence

+Can sources be deleted?
+Instinctively I am highly against source deletion.
+History feels like something sacred, and it feels highly destructive.
+When `doc2` references `doc1` it feels like the `doc2` at the very least the source should be completely persistent.
+I could be convinced that the version of `doc1` used at the time of the reference could be "hidden" but I'm also against that.
+The idea of the latest version of a document being converted to a private scope seems very reasonable to me, provided all earlier version retain the exact same privacy setting.

+### User Ownership

+The user will be able to own almost every aspect of sourcegraph.
+Firstly, the sourcegraph code itself will be open-source, so tech-savvy users can make their own splinters of the software.
+However, most user control will be built into the software itself.
+Content, transformations, document types, and interfaces can all be generated, shared, and monetized by users.

+### Version Control

+Much like git, Sourcegraph allows users to view and manage the history of their sourcegraphs.
+A sourcegraph is defined as a series of transformations, and the user can view the entire chain of transformations back from its origin point.
+They can also view the state of the sourcegraph at an earlier transformation and, if they desire, fork the sourcegraph from that point in order to make an alternate sourcegraph.

+Later, when  users are able to share sourcegraphs with each other, the Sourcegraph ecosystem will be based largely on following and forking sourcegraphs in silos.

+Let's imagine a scenario where we have an old-school text document like Lord of the Rings.
+Single author, no references to external scopes.
+Now let's imagine a fan-fiction community growing around that document, branching off (and branching back in!) at every conceivable point of the document.
+For scopes to be powerful they will need to be able to express the base document, the entire braided fan-fiction universe document, and all the sub-story documents in a simple way

 ## Feature Description

+**Version 0.1**
+---

 ### Interface
 The interface should deal with two things:
 1. Visualizing the accepted format(s)
 2. Mapping UI `actions` to functional transformation(s).

-An iPad highlight using an Apple Pencil and a cursor highlight are two distinct UI `actions` but each should make to the same functional transformation for creating a source.
+On an iPad, you can highlight text with an Apple Pencil.
+On a laptop, you do that with a cursor.
+These are two distinct UI `actions`that map to the same functional transformation.
 The highlight visuals are part of the `action`.
-Behind the scenes, in both cases a new source is being created from the current scope version.
+Behind the scenes, in both cases a new sourcegraph is created by applying a transformation to the current sourcegraph.

 How mutable is an interface?
 Should the interface in any way impact the sourcegraph version?
 What limits what interfaces can view a specific scope end-document?
 One option is that for a scope to be viewable in an interface, the interface must support _all_ its constituent transformation types.
 A second option is that the type of the end-document must be supported.
 A third option is both: an end-document can be supported to the extent defined by its scope.

-Naturally the interface types that dominate will accommodate the most transformation types in a cogent way.
-On the other hand, specialty interfaces would be created, similar to software like photoshop today (where, again, each button represents a transformation on some enclosed source).
+The dominant interfaces will incorporate a wide range of the transformations that the users like the most.
+On the other hand, users will create specialty interfaces, similar to software like Photoshop today (see [Creation Suites](#creation-suites)).

-What dictates whether two scopes can interact?
-An overlap in transformations?
-This is a known unknown that I note in the [Known Unknown section](#known-unknowns).

 ### Client Application

+Version 0.1 will edit and save sourcegraphs locally.
+However, it will leverage React cloud technologies to easily integrate it in the cloud in the future.

+TODO: DISCUSS AND WRITE DOWN IMPLEMENTATION DETAILS, MENTION TANDEM.

 ### Transformations

+In the purest terms, a transformation is a **function** that takes **arbitrary parameters** and changes a sourcegraph.

+__Examples of Transformations:__

+* Drawing an arrow from one document to another.
+* Changing text in a document
+* Drawing a scope around three specific documents (in other words, making a new scope and putting three documents in it)

+__Philosophy of Transformations:__
-A Source is first-degree septum: it is the first observation.

-In the future a Source will be an image, video, audio, "sensory" data that is signed upon creation with a hardware provider's private key (or, more likely, a secure hardware enclave on the device, which in turn can prove its hardware provider identity) to prove it has not been distorted or adapted.
-In an era of deep-fakes hardware providers will be entrusted with the integrity of "sensory" data.
+A Source is a piece of sensory data (image, video, audio) that is signed upon creation with a hardware provider's private key (or, more likely, a secure hardware enclave on the device, which in turn can prove its hardware provider identity) to prove it has not been distorted or adapted.
+In an era of deep-fakes, hardware providers will be entrusted with the integrity of "sensory" data.
 We must anticipate and build for that future.

-Text is always a nth-degree septum: it is always referring to a first-degree septum (like an image) or to other nth-degree septa (other interpretations).
+Text is always a nth-degree septum: it refers to a first-degree septum (like an image) or to other nth-degree septa (other interpretations).
 For every "degree" there is another level of re-observation and interpretation, and every re-observation comes both clarifying and distorting simplicity.
 It is critical to tell which septum is "closer" to reality, the septum that has been observed least.
 When I reference an image and write about it the edge and the text represent second-degree septa, it is commenting on the image.
 When I reference that same text to related ideas that is a third-degree septum, etc. For every added degree, the risk of drift and distortion increases, but the upside is clarifying simplicity.

 Is a document a single source?
 A document was created from a constant process of being re-referenced and re-interpreted.
 A document is a collection of sources with a specific relationship between each source, but that doesn't give it a sacred or special status compared to any other set of references.
 Therefore, a document is one application of a scope.
-A scope is a collection of sources.
+A scope is a collection of documents.
 Versions only make sense in the context of scopes.
 Sources are immutable.
 Scopes can be taken as an argument but their history is immutable.

 What is that relationship in a text document?
 The process of editing a document takes two forms: writing new content (appended to the end) or editing existing content.
 In both cases the new content is referencing the current version of the document, and the current version of the document is a chain of sources.